 Most of you have purchased a new home at some point in your life.
 As always, your goal is to buy as much house as you can afford to live in.
 Over time you start to notice that the once large home you purchased two kids ago, has become smaller with each passing day, month, and year.
-You want to stay in your current home so you begin to think about increasing your living space with a home addition.
+You want to stay in your current home so you begin to think about increasing your livable area with outdoor living space or a home addition.
 This is a great way to add more room to your existing home and increase the value at the same time.
-On the other side of this equation, you can also harm the value of your home if the addition is done in a haphazard way.
+On the other side of this equation, you can also harm the value of your house with bad home additions that are done in haphazard ways.

 A building designer can take all of your must-haves and combined them with your needs to create a seamless transition from your existing home to the new addition.
 Many times a homeowner will have a vision of what they want in terms of space and that’s it.
-They either forget or totally ignore esthetics in the overall scheme of things.
+They either forget or totally ignore aesthetics in the overall scheme of things.
 This oversight in curb appeal is an easy thing to notice too.
-In affect, the house becomes a horrible eye sore for all to see.
+In affect, the house becomes a horrible eye sore for all to see due to a not well thought-out bad home addition.
 It also becomes less valuable to potential home buyers despite the homeowners misguided attempt to add value while improving their living space.
 Couple this with a poorly design floor plan and it becomes a devastating flaw that can sink your home’s value even further.

 Adding a new section to your home can either make or break the value of your property.
 In order to make the most of this investment you must keep a few thing in mind.
 First, you should evaluate your need for the addition.
 Second, you should seriously consider using a building designer to help in the planning process.
 Finally, you should not bundle design and construction services unless the contractor is a designer himself or operate as a design/build company with a building designer on staff.
-Following these simple tips can put you on path to a successful addition to your home.
+Following these simple tips will eliminate any bad home additions and put you on path to a successful remodeling or renovation of your house.